oliverklee/ext-seminars/Documentation/DE/Referenz/Hooks/Index.rst

         }

         /**
-         * Modifies the attendee "Thank you" email body just before the subpart is rendered to PlainText.
+         * Modifies the attendee "Thank you" email body just before the subpart is rendered to plain text.
          *
-         * This method is called for every confirmation mail, even if HTML emails are configured.
+         * This method is called for every confirmation email, even if HTML emails are configured.
-         * The body of a HTML mail alwyas contains a PlainText version, too.
+         * The body of a HTML email always contains a plain text version, too.
          *
          * You may modify or set marker values in the template.
          *
          * @param \Tx_Oelib_Template $emailTemplate
-         * @param \Tx_Seminars_OldModel_Registration $registration
+         * @param \Tx_Seminars_Model_Registration $registration
          * @param string $emailReason Possible values:
          *          - confirmation
          *          - confirmationOnUnregistration